 On the other hand, awards you get for your lost wages are replacing income that would normally be taxed.
 Because of that, these awards are likewise taxed based on whatever tax bracket they put you in.

 Punitive damages are exceedingly rare and they exist not to cover you, but to punish the defendant and dissuade them from ever doing such a thing again.
 Because this is “bonus” money, it is considered as “other income” and will, therefore, be taxed at your normal tax rate.

 Car Accident Attorney

 The first thing you should think about when you get hurt in an accident like this isn’t whether you’ll get taxed, it should be getting your award in the first place.
 To do this, you’ll need help from an experienced and dedicated car accident attorney who will help defend your rights and get you the best chance at compensation.
-If you’re in North Carolina and you’ve been hurt in a vehicle accident, contact Lewis & Keller for a free consultation today!
+If you’ve been hurt in a vehicle accident and need a car accident attorney in North Carolina, contact Lewis & Keller via the form below for a free consultation!